 Watch the highlights from this year’s summit:

-If you’re looking to get on the path towards dazzling at a future South Summit or another startup gathering, the Startup to Scale Up: A Program On What To Do Once The Company Starts To Grow HiOP can help you get on your way.
+If you’re looking to get on the path towards dazzling at a future South Summit or another startup gathering, the Scaleup: How to successfully manage growth HiOP can help you get on your way.
 Check out our homepage and click here to download your copy of our prospectus.
 And, if you’re ready to join our next edition, get a head-start on your application.